livewire/livewire/docs/uploads.md

 ```

 > [!warning] The term "upload" is reserved
-> The term "upload" is reserved in Livewire.
+> The term "upload" is reserved by Livewire.
 You cannot use it as a method or property name.

 From the developer's perspective, handling file inputs is no different than handling any other input type: Add `wire:model` to the `<input>` tag and everything else is taken care of for you.